 Tap on the images for more information about the team members

-Antonis Schwarz is an activist and philanthropist of Greek-German origin and driven by the ideas laid out in the Guerrilla Foundation’s mission.
+Antonis Schwarz is an activist, philanthropist and impact investor of Greek-German descent and driven by the ideas laid out in the Guerrilla Foundation’s mission.
 He has used his inherited wealth to support a variety of social causes since 2011.
-As an impact investor, Antonis has invested in Bonventure, Goodwell, Sun Funder, Patamar Capital, African Clean Energy, Awamo, the Media Development Investment Fund, Kois Invest, Circularity Capital and the Social Venture Fund.
-He also is a MCE Social Capital double-guarantor.
-Antonis co-founded Vouliwatch, a Greek parliamentary monitoring organization that aims to increase political accountability.
+In 2013, Antonis co-founded Vouliwatch, a Greek parliamentary monitoring organization that aims to increase political accountability.
 You can find out more about his work on the Good Move Initiatives website.